Jobai/mailinglistmoderator_DE/README.rst

 Common issues
 -------------

-* The mailinglist software to be in English - localized versions don't work.
+* The mailinglist software to be in GERMAN - localized versions don't work.